3dbeb41841bfbfcc24d55143816cf7f1/local-and-remote-git/readme-template.md

 * Sharing & Collaboration
     - Share your work with others.
     - Work effectively as a team on a single project.
-    - Allow others to modify your work in a controlled way.
+    - Allow others to modify your work in a _controlled_ way.
     - Make multiple changes to a project in parallel.
     - Merge parallel changes in a controlled way.
 * Experimentation
     - Experiment with various ideas and either keep or discard your experiments.
     - Keep multiple changes isolated until they are ready to be integrated.

+### What if you could live your life using a Version Control System?

+* Should I go back to school or move to Europe?
+* Should I date person X or person Y?
+* Should I try to make it big as a professional Rock star?

 ---